-The Rhythmyx Multi-Server Manager provides the Define Transforms dialog for creating maps of Rhythmyx elements and of non-default DBMS credential values specified in applications.
+The Rhythmyx Multi-Server Manager provides the Define Transforms dialog for creating maps of Rhythmyx elements and of non-default datasources specified in applications.
 This dialog is available from the Multi-Server Manager Window and the Install Archive Wizard.
-It has two tabs: the DBMS Credentials tab and the Element Maps tab.
+It has two tabs: the Datasource Maps tab and the Element Maps tab.